Syllabus, Master's level, 1BG382

 - carry out simple computer simulations of population dynamics

-- critically review and discuss primary scientific texts in Ecology.
+- critically review and discuss scientific texts.

 In the course, an introduction to Master's studies is included.
 After passing this module, the student should be able to

-- demonstrate awareness of ethical aspects of research and development, including questions of plagiarism and equal opportunities/equal treatment
+- demonstrate awareness of ethical aspects of research and development, including questions of plagiarism

 - demonstrate insight into the potential and limitations of biology and its role in society